A to Z Psychology

 Cognitive Behavioural Therapy (CBT)

-Let’s look at an example: if we have recently lost our job, there are two paths we could take:
+Let’s look at an example.
+If we have recently lost our job, there are two possible paths:

-Cognitive Behavioural Therapy can help us to learn the skills we need to take that second path.
+Cognitive Behavioural Therapy (CBT) helps individuals develop the skills needed to take that second path.

 What Is Cognitive Behavioural Therapy?